Skip to main content

 Overview

-Glean’s Data Analysis for Structured Files feature in Assistant enables users to analyze CSV, XLSX, and JSON files directly through the chat interface.
+Glean's Data Analysis for Structured Files feature in Glean enables users to analyze CSV, XLSX, and JSON files directly through the chat interface.
 This powerful capability helps users across finance, sales, support, and IT teams save significant time on ad hoc analyses.

 You can ask questions about your data in various ways:

-Key Features
+Key features

 Assistant UX